-The Company capitalized a \$5,000 commercial milestone as a finite-lived intangible asset, as a result of the first commercial sale of IMCIVREE in the U.S. during March 2021.
-The Company recorded milestone expenses related to this license agreement of \$3,000 during the year ended December 31, 2020.
+The Company capitalized a \$5,000 and \$4,000 commercial milestone as a finite-lived intangible asset, as a result of the first commercial sale of IMCIVREE in the U.S. and Europe during March 2021 and March 2022, respectively.
+The Company recorded development milestone expenses related to this license agreement of \$3,000 during the year ended December 31, 2020.
 The expenses were recorded as research and development expenses when the milestone criteria were met in full during 2020.
-There are no research and development expenses related to milestones recorded in 2021 or 2019.
+There are no research and development expenses related to milestones recorded in 2022 or 2021.